-You'll find that every state has varying rules for a last will and testament.
+You'll find that every state has varying rules for an online last will and testament.
 Read to know more about New Hampshire last will and testament laws.

 Your witnesses for a New Hampshire last will must follow these conditions:

 - New Hampshire allows anyone who is competent to become a witness.

 - They should be able to testify about what they saw and the will-making process.